 Types of acne

 Acne starts in a similar way for all but can take different forms and can react in a unique way according to the body conditions of the individual.
-A basic lesion called the comedo is the begining of acne.
+A basic lesion called the comedo is the beginning of acne.
 The comedo is an enlarged hair follicle plugged with oil and bacteria residing under the surface of your skin, that waits for the right conditions to grow into an inflamed lesion.
 Whenever the skin produces more oil, the bacteria grows within the swollen follicle.
 The surrounding skin becomes increasingly inflamed as your white blood cells fight against the intruders.
 Two main types of acne include non-inflammatory acne and inflammatory acne.

 If the plugged follicle stays below the surface of the skin, the lesion is called a closed comedo.
 This usually appears on the skin as small, whitish bumps.
 This condition is otherwise called as whitehead.